Enriquefft/BPlusTree/README.md

-# B-Tree
+# B+ Tree

-BTree with support for different values on keys and data
+B+Tree with support for different values on keys and data